 - Better audio quality and fidelity.

-- Universal compatibility: Wired headphones work with any device because of the 3.5mm jack (except the new iPhone 7, of course).
+- Universal compatibility: Wired headphones work with any device because of the 3.5mm jack (except the new iPhone 7).

-I only explore headphones in this article, not headsets (which include microphones).
+I only explore headphones in this article, not headsets (which have built-in microphones).
 I cover four kinds of headphones: in-ear, on-ear, over-ear, and noise-cancelling.
 Each category is divided into three tiers (budget, enthusiast, and audiophile).
-Let’s get started.

 In-Ear Wired Headphones